 What activities do you do?

-As well as our main Sunday service at 10.30am we run a wide range of other activities for ages from 0 to 100, both at weekends and during the week.
+As well as our main Sunday service at 10.30am we run a range of other activities for ages from 0 to 100, both at weekends and during the week.
 Coming along to the Sunday morning service is a great way to start being involved.

 What happens at the Sunday service?

 Generally we sing a few songs or hymns, pray and are taught about a section of the Bible in a sermon of about 30 minutes.
-The services normally last about 60 minutes.
-We usually take an offering of money to help pay for the work of the church, but this is for regular church members only - if you're visiting, just pass it on.
+The services normally last just over an hour.
+We don't ask for money or pass around a collection plate, there's a box at the back if regular church members wish to help support the church's costs.

-After the service there's time to chat with tea, coffee and biscuits so we can get to know each other better.
+After the service there's time to chat so we can get to know each other better over tea, coffee and biscuits.